| 09:30~12:00 |

 Presenters :

-- 1. Melina Balcázar: Between Latin America and Abya Yala: Post-Colonialism, Heterolinguism, and Translation in Literature in Indigenous Languages
+- 1. Melina Balcázar: Between Latin America and Abya Yala, Heterolinguism and translation in literature in indigenous languages

 - 2. Kuwada Kohei: Toward a Slower Postcolonial Critique in the Age of Globalization